thomaspinckney3/cs4501/Project4.md

 ```

 Note, the pattern of passing a URL argument of 'next' into the login
-page to specify where the user should be redirected upon succesfull login.
+page to specify where the user should be redirected upon successful login.
 The create_listing view can use this when it finds that the current user is not
 logged in.
-They can be redirected to the login page with next set to the url
+They can be redirected to the login page with next set to the URL
 for the create_listing view.
 Then when they complete logging in, the login view
 will redirect them back to the create_listing.
-The url will look something like this
+The URL will look something like this
 /account/login/?next=CreateListing

 Also notice the pattern of each view handling both rendering via GET and POST